California College Republicans: Committeemen of the California College Republicans

+(3) William B. Thompson VI resigned and was replaced by Brice Lang.

+(4) Brice Lang resigned and was replaced by Samuel Delk.

 Involvement in the Split of the College Republican National Committee (CRNC)

 The position of Committeeman was reformed to help manage relationships with, partly, other state federations after their declarations of independence from the College Republican National Committee (CRNC) in 2021.

 Committeeman Martin helped successfully broker a partnership with the College Republicans United and CCR, which gave the organization its first national College Republican allies following CCR's independence from the CRNC in 2019.
 Dissatisfaction with CRU led to Martin, Chairman Will Donahue, and others to found College Republicans of America.